DJANG2024/MKDocsMaterial/docs/index.md

 By reading this documentation, you will learn to:

 - Configure GitHub repositories
-- Install, enable, and disable third-party extensions
+- Set up third-party extensions
 - Customize keyboard shortcuts